clwi/CWPack/goodies/swift/README.md

 MessagePack has some types that don't have exact match in Swift.
 To simplify usage they are defined in CWPack.swift together with their CWPackable implementation.
 They are:

 - `CWNil` to be able to handle nil items.
-This will be deprecated as it is no longer needed.
 - `ArrayHeader` and
 - `DictionaryHeader` to be able to pack/unpack structures in an incremental fashion.
 - `MsgPackExt` to handle extension types.
 However, the standard extension type Timestamp is mapped to Swift type Date.